sorinbotirla/eset-quarantine-recovery/README.md

 # ESET Quarantine Recovery

 Recover files from **ESET Online Scanner** quarantine (`*.NQF`) on Windows, Linux, and macOS.
 Decryption logic is implemented directly in Python.
-Inspired by HexAcorn DexRAY (<a href="https://hexacorn.com/d/DeXRAY.pl" target="_blank">https://hexacorn.com/d/DeXRAY.pl</a>
+Inspired by HexAcorn DeXRAY (<a href="https://hexacorn.com/d/DeXRAY.pl" target="_blank">https://hexacorn.com/d/DeXRAY.pl</a>

 ### Why not just restore files from the ESET GUI?
 <table>